wiseman-timelord/aiDEr-Local/README.md

 2. The files are dropped into relevantly `D:\Programs\aider-0.5x.x` or whatever folder.
 3. Run the batch `Install-Setup.Bat`, it will for setup and install of requirements, this includes, `setup-tools` and `requirements.txt`.
 4. Ensure model is loaded in LM Studio, or otherwise that you have installed the model in Ollama (see folder .\modelfiles).
-5. Run The batch `aiDEr-Offline.Bat`, to launch aider with local models on, LM Studio or Ollama, with options to, include files or manageme Ollama models.
+5. Run The batch `aiDEr-Offline.Bat`, to, configure models/threads, and launch aider with, LM Studio or Ollama, with options to include files.
 - When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct` not `DeepSeek-Coder-V2-Lite-Instruct:latest`.
 I think.
 - As you can tell from the threads settings, its currently for CPU users but on ollama, so you may want to set it to `0` (auto/default), or you will have to use LM Studio for GPU accelleration.
+- You can always put threads on "Auto" by selecting `0`, where Ollama is managing the threads.

 ## NOTATION:
-- `Claude_Sonnet: there isn't any specific sanitization or validation for the number of threads entered`, hence for GPUs you are able able to specify more threads, which should relate to how many shaders there are, but what would I know I have a AMD RX 470, but if you can donate on kofi, maybe I will have that, AMD RX 7600 or GeForce RTX 4060, a little sooner.
+- `Claude_Sonnet: there isn't any specific sanitization or validation for the number of threads entered`, hence for GPUs you are able able to specify more threads, which should relate to how many shaders there are, but what would I know I have a AMD RX 470, but if you can donate on kofi, maybe I will have that, AMD RX 7600 or GeForce RTX 4060, a little sooner, and these things can be known.
 - Did notice that the Deepseek v2 GGUF would not load at a context higher than 8192 in LM Studio, so, these are the settings for Ollama, for now in the relating modelfile installer.
 - Whats the best model for aider??
 Apparently Deepseek Coder Light Instruct in 16b is as good as llama 3 instruct 70b, but they are the top dogs (Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
 The meta rounds off its abilities, and uncensored supposedly more intelligent, and its 3.1 not 3.0)...
 ```